Baseball betting advice comes with major league wagering tips. This helpful guide is for those who know little about this once favorite sport.

-Its easy to bet and win, as opposed to football and basketball, where one can get mixed up by point spreads and other calculations.
+Baseball is easy to bet and collect, as opposed to football and basketball, where one can get mixed up by bad advice, point spreads and other miscalculations.

 The difference between the minus 170 on the favorite and the plus 150 on the underdog is known as the twenty cent line.
-If the money line was minus on the favorite and plus 150 on the underdog, it is called the ten cent line or dime line.
-The fifteen cent line is also common in baseball betting.
+If the moneyline was minus on the favorite and plus 150 on the underdog, it is called the ten cent line or dime line.
+The fifteen cent line is also common in betting on this sport.

-Sportsbooks also offer total bets and run lines when making baseball wagers.
+Sportsbooks also offer total bets and runlines when making wagers.

 1) Total Bets: